pranulkbv28/Coding-Ninjas-Files/JavaScript/README.md

 - The `Event Loop` is a mechanism in `JavaScript` that allows the execution of multiple tasks in a non-blocking manner.
 - The `Event Loop` is responsible for handling the execution of tasks in the `JavaScript` runtime environment.
 - The `Event Loop` continuously checks the `Call Stack` and the `Callback Queue` to determine which tasks to execute next.

+## Modules in JavaScript

+### Breaking code in multiple files

+- Usually codebases have multiple files and it is not a good practice to write all the code in a single file.
+- The separation of code into multiple files is called **modularization**.
+- The seperation is usally based on the functionality of the code.
+- Similar functionalities are grouped together in a single file.

+### What are modules

+- They are self contained pieces of code that can be reused.
+- Allows to break the code into smaller pieces.
+- Makes the code more organized and easier to maintain.

+### Types of Modules

+- **IIFE Module Pattern**: This is a module pattern that uses an `Immediately Invoked Function Expression` **(IIFE)** to create a module.